- Miscanthus, or silvergrass, is a genus of African, Eurasian, and Pacific Island plants in the grass family, Poaceae, containing about 20 species.

 - In the Philippines, decoction of Miscanthus shoots used for treatment of cough.
 In Indo-China, juice or decoction used on bites from wild animals.
 (1)

-Crafts: Stems and used for thatching, making house walls, floor coverings, baskets, toys, and souvenir items.
+- Crafts / Construction: Stems and used for thatching, making house walls, floor coverings, baskets, toys, and souvenir items.
 Also used for fences, 'balag' for climbing of vegetables, and drying racks for tobacco.
 In Luzon, split stems used to make screens and window shades.
 In the Moluccas and Papua New Guinea, stems are made into arrow shafts.
-(1)
+(1) Matured stems used to make fences and for outer walls of traditional houses.

 - Paper: Used for paper making.

 - Fodder: In the Philippines, leaves used as fodder for water buffaloes.
+Although sometimes used as fodder, it is not suitable because of harshness -- the scabrid-toothed margins of leaves can make severe cuts.
 (1)